Inertial Krasnoselskii-Mann Iterations: Abstract

 \section{Abstract}

-We establish the weak convergence of inertial Krasnoselskii-Mann iterations towards a common fixed point of a family of quasi-nonexpansive operators, along with worst case estimates for the rate at which the residuals vanish.
+We establish the weak convergence of inertial Krasnoselskii-Mann iterations towards a common fixed point of a family of quasi-nonexpansive operators, along with estimates for the non-asymptotic rate at which the residuals vanish.
 Strong and linear convergence are obtained in the quasi-contractive setting.
-In both cases, we highlight the relationship with the non-inertial case, and show that passing from one regime to the other is a continuous process in terms of parameter hypotheses and convergence rates.
-Numerical illustrations for an inertial primal-dual method and an inertial three-operator splitting algorithm, whose performance is superior to that of their non-inertial counterparts. \\
+In both cases, we highlight the relationship with the non-inertial case, and show that passing from one regime to the other is a continuous process in terms of the hypotheses on the parameters.
+Numerical illustrations are provided for an inertial primal-dual method and an inertial three-operator splitting algorithm, whose performance is superior to that of their non-inertial counterparts. \\

 \textbf{Keywords} Krasnoselskii-Mann iterations $\cdot$ Fixed points $\cdot$ Nonexpansive operators $\cdot$ Monotone inclusions $\cdot$ Convex optimization $\cdot$ Inertial methods $\cdot$ Acceleration \\